 She released a single in 1974, (Just As) I Am, which consisted mostly of speaking softly and sexily.
 She only had two lines to actually sing in the entire song and managed to bungle them both.

 In 1983 she starred in the stage farce A Bedful of Foreigners which toured NSW and Queensland.

-In recent years, Abigail could be seen endorsing an Australian diet product, having had her own struggle with a ballooning waistline throughout the late 90's.
+In later years, Abigail could be seen endorsing an Australian diet product, having had her own struggle with a ballooning waistline throughout the late 90’s.